fmesena/AEnima/README.md

 #### Interpreting the output

-## Authors
+## Contact
-This project was developed by Francisco Sena from Instituto Superior Técnico - University of Lisbon, Portugal.\
+This project was developed by Francisco Sena from Instituto Superior Técnico, University of Lisbon, Portugal.\
 For *any* questions: fmesena@gmail.com